Table of Contents

 Nurse bees make royal jelly as a natural biological process.
 In the same way an adult female mammal produces milk and excretes it through the breasts, nurse bees create royal jelly and excrete it through special glands in their heads.
 There is not much to it in terms of function.

 As for what is in royal jelly, the formula is pretty simple.
-Royal jelly is more than two-thirds water.
+Royal jelly comprises more than two-thirds by mass of water.
 It also contains proteins, simple sugars, fatty acids, vitamins, and minerals.
 That’s why it’s often compared to mother’s milk.
 It contains all the essential nutrients larvae need to grow into adult bees.

 Scientists have long believed that something in royal jelly determines which bees become queens.
 Conventional thinking allowed for two possibilities: